sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 Please note that:

  - I dont have data for june, July and September.
 So, for our puspose, we'll analyze 9 months of data to to understand cohort behavior
- -
+ - We'll focus our analysis on only active nodes.

-## How many new Nodes each month
+## Heat Map

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.